Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 Consuming more of this mineral is believed to work as a natural remedy for PMS because it helps lower inflammation and supports hormone balance.

-Some early research points to the fact that manganese, combined with other supportive nutrients like L-tyrosine, asparagus root extract, choline, copper and potassium, may be able to help reduce weight in obese or overweight people.
+Some early research has pointed to the fact that manganese, combined with other supportive nutrients like L-tyrosine, asparagus root extract, choline, copper and potassium, may be able to help reduce weight in obese or overweight people.

 More research is still needed to determine how it supports healthy weight loss and metabolism, but it’s likely related to the ability to improve digestive enzymes and balance hormones.

-By applying manganese, calcium and zinc to serious and chronic wounds, studies show that wound healing can speed up significantly over a period of 12 weeks.
+By applying manganese, calcium and zinc to serious and chronic wounds, studies have shown that wound healing can speed up significantly over a period of 12 weeks.

 Iron and manganese work closely together, and a strong inverse relationship between deficiency in iron and high manganese levels has been found.
 While overly high manganese can contribute to anemia, the mineral also helps the body use and store iron to some degree, which can help prevent anemia (low iron).